Black Swan Anthropology

 The link was what Nassim Nicholas Taleb calls a Black Swan:

 First, it is an outlier, as it lies outside the realm of regular expectations, because nothing in the past can convincingly point to its possibility.
 Second, it carries an extreme impact.
 Third, in spite of its outlier status, human nature makes us concoct explanations for its occurrence after the fact, making it explainable and predictable.
 (The Black Swan: The Impact of the Highly Improbable 2007:xviii)

 My brother handed me Taleb’s Black Swan during Christmas 2012 as part of an enduring conversation about whether stock-market success could be explained or predicted.
 A long plane-ride reading left me with a lot to think about.
-I had already noted when I surveyed my top posts for 2012 how many of them seemed serendipitous, and speculated similar serendipity for 2013.
+I had already noted how many of my top posts seemed serendipitous, and speculated similar serendipity for 2013.

 Taleb’s Black Swan is fodder for thinking differently about anthropology blogging and how to tackle anthropology’s annus horribilis.
 Perhaps overlooked in the rush to pithy, simple, and short, there are other roads to high-impact anthropology: “maximize the serendipity around you” (2007:204).

 Black Swan Luck to Explain Success

 I was initially drawn to the Black Swan as a way of pondering whether success can be explained or predicted.
 Taleb stresses the role of plain luck: